BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Don't blame others. it won't make you a better person. – Lolly Daskal
+ A fall into a ditch makes you wiser. – Chinese Proverb